D-I-J/movie-recommender-system/README.md

 # movie-recommender-system
-A simple Spring Boot Learning Project.
+A simple Spring Learning Project.

 Understanding Spring Basics

-Creating a Project
+How to Create a Project

-Dependency

-Decoupling Components

 Managing Beans and Dependencies